masteringmodernpayments/book/subscriptions.md

 ```

 At the same time, Stripe added the ability to save multiple cards to a customer object.
 Only one card is used for any given subscription, but once a card is attached to a customer you can freely change the association on the subscription itself.
 You could also bill one off transactions to a different card, for example.
 The [API docs][subscriptions-card-api] go into greater depth about all of the things you can do with a card.

-If the customer still doesn't update their card or if it's declined for other reasons, you should immediately send them an email.
-Describe what happened and give them an easy way to login to your app and update their card.
-According to [Patrick McKenzie][subscriptions-patio11-rainy-day] you should also include a P.S. to the effect that you're a small business, not a bank, and that they're not in trouble or anything.
-You're sure it's a mistake so you won't be cutting them off for a few days.

-Speaking of cutting them off, you really shouldn't automatically cancel anyone's account without a manual review process.
-Charges fail sometimes and it's nobody's fault, which is why Stripe automatically retries for you for a configurable number of days.
-After that's up and the charge finally fails, send yourself an email and follow up with the customer, either by email or over the phone.

-There's one more aspect to dunning: following up on cancelled accounts.
-If a high value customer decides to cancel, give them a call and ask if there's anything you can do to change their mind.
-It's worth a shot, and most of the time you can work something out.

 ## Next